Mix Your Own Henna

 Applicator (rolled cones or squeeze bottles)

-STEP 1 - Add these to your bowl: 25 grams henna powder (approx 1/4 cup), 1.5 tsp), 7.5 ml essential oil (about 1.5 tsp essential oil and about 1/4 cup water.
+STEP 1 - Add these to your bowl: 25 grams henna powder (about 1/4 cup), 13 grams sugar (about 1.5 tsp), 7.5 ml essential oil (about 1.5 tsp) and approximately 1/4 cup water.
 We like to mix the dry ingredients together, the wet ingredients together, then add the wet to the dry.
 It blends better this way, but isn't required.
 Mix together well.
 The paste should be pretty thick but all ingredients blended thoroughly.
 Don't worry about small lumps, those will mostly dissolve later.

 STEP 2 - Cover with cling wrap.
 You don't have to be too careful about it - the idea is just to keep the henna from drying out.
 Now, let it sit!
 If you keep it a warm (not hot) location such as the top of your fridge or under a stove light, it will be ready in about 3-4 hours.
 It will take a bit longer in a cooler spot (sometimes I'll just leave it overnight).
-(Note: 3-4 hours is typical for a Rajasthani henna like my Suraja powder.
+(Note: 3-4 hours is typical for Suraja henna powder, but results may vary.
 If you're using powder from another supplier please check with them for their recommended resting times.)

 STEP 3 - Check to see if it's ready with simple spot test.
 Dab a bit of henna on your fingertip and leave it there for about a minute.
 When you wipe it away, in natural light it should be bright orange.
 If it's not, let it sit a bit longer and test it again in another hour.